-- Hazel Everett: Director of the Mathematics and Computer Science Department of Université Nancy Vice-president of the hiring committee for computer science, Université Nancy Member of the Research Council of Nancy-Université.
-Member of the "équipe de direction" of LORIA. - Sylvain Lazard: Member of the INRIA researcher (CR) hiring committee.
-Reviewer for the Natural Sciences and Engineering Research Council of Canada (NSERC) - Laurent Dupont: Member of the hiring committee for computer science, Université Nancy 2. - Xavier Goaoc: Member of the hiring committee for computer science, Université Paris 6.
+- Hazel Everett: Director of the Mathematics and Computer Science Department of Université Nancy 2.
+Vice-president of the hiring committee for computer science, Université Nancy 2.
+Member of the Research Council of Nancy-Université.
+Member of the "équipe de direction" of LORIA. - Sylvain Lazard: Guest editor of Comput.
+Geom.: Theory and App. (special issue on selected papers from EuroCG'08).
+Guest editor (with L. Gonzalez-Vega, Santander Univ., Spain) of Mathematics in Computer Science (special issue on Computational Geometry and CAGD).
+Reviewer for the Natural Sciences and Engineering Research Council of Canada (NSERC). - Laurent Dupont: Member of the hiring committee for computer science, Université Nancy 2.